South Downtown, Warsaw: Emergence of the suburban area

-In 1784, nearby, from the initiative of King Stanisław August Poniatowski, in the area of modern Nowowiejska Street, was founded the settlement of Nowa Wieś (lit. from Polish: New Village), to which were settled the inhabitants of the village of Ujazdów, who were displaced due to construction of the Ujazdów Castle there.
-It consisted of 12 houses, symmetrically placed in two rows along the Royal Road (also known as Wolska Avenue), located between modern Saviour and Polytechnic Square.
-The village also owned 106 hectares (1.06 km^{2} or 0.4 square miles) of farmlands, which were very profitable.
+In 1784, on the initiative of king Stanisław August Poniatowski, the hamlet of Nowa Wieś (lit.
+'New Village') was established for people displaced from the village of Ujazdów due to construction of the Ujazdów Castle.
+The settlement consisted of 12 houses, symmetrically placed in two rows along the Royal Road between Saviour and Polytechnic Squares, on the current Nowowiejska Street.
+The village also owned 106 hectares of farmlands, which were very profitable for the local residents.